 The average cost can be reduced at a level of 25% by our product.

-Often entrepreneurs get busy building a business and they forget to pay attention to each individual customers.
-Tracking such a data may seem like a lot of work but it isn’t.
-Online business can use Google Analytics to track the customer activity, similarly bricks and mortar companies can use point of sale software to get detailed data.
+Often entrepreneurs get busy building a business and they forget to pay attention to each individual customer.
+Tracking such data may seem like a lot of work but it isn’t.
+Online business can use Google Analytics to track the customer activity, similarly, bricks and mortar companies can use point of sale software to get detailed data.

 Product that goes viral, are rare.
 As is the case for Facebook.

 Facebook was launched as the inverse of Myspace.
-Even though Myspace was colourful, vibrant and open Facebook at that point didn’t really qualify all these qualities.
+Even though Myspace was colorful, vibrant, and open Facebook at that point didn’t really qualify all these qualities.